A leaking tank can cause several serious problems:

 to assist with the cost of site cleanups due to leaking tanks.

-If you are removing or decommissioning an aboveground or underground heating oil tank you are required to obtain a single use permit
+If you are removing or decommissioning an aboveground or underground heating oil tank you are required to obtain a Tank Removal

 Heating oil tanks should be periodically tested to make sure they are not leaking.
 Property owners can be found liable for contamination caused by leaking tanks.
 Tanks that are leaking or no longer in use should be removed or decommissioned to reduce/prevent impacts to the environment and costly cleanup by the property owner.